Chessington District Residents’ Association

 There was none of any significance.

 There was none

 ( c ) Our local Police team were unable to attend.
 Sergeant Simon Baxter sent apologies stating “The crime figures for the wards as shown on the Met site are accurate.

 Burglaries are always a concern but these are quite low at the moment.
 Vehicle crime is very sporadic and could happen anywhere vans and cars targeted for tools or sat nav's, wallets, cash, mobiles”

 11.ANY OTHER BUSINESS

 The next Chessington District Residents Association Meeting.
-Our next meeting will be held on Tuesday the 2nd of January at 8pm at St Pauls Church Hall in Hook Road which is the small hall attached to the side of the Church.
+Our next meeting will be held on Tuesday the 6th of March at 8pm followed by Tuesday the 3rd of April at St Pauls Church Hall in Hook Road which is the small hall attached to the side of the Church.

 You can pay directly into our bank account.
 Please put your address in the reference.
 If you are a new member please scan in the completed membership form and email to email@example.com

 Bank Account Details:-Name – Chess Dist Res Ass